Rabenravenog/Rabenravenog/README.md

 - 👀 I’m interested in coding with bash
 - 🌱 I’m currently learning home automation software creation
 - 💞️ I’m looking to collaborate on bash projects
-- 📫 How to reach me discord @rabenravenog or email rabenravenog@gmx.de
+- 📫 How to reach me discord @rabenravenog
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i did online classes from 2020 to 2024